How an application «Find My Kids» can help parents of hyperactive children

 1. Biological factors

-Biological factors that may affect development of ADHD have cerebral-organic nature, which simply is a nervous system dysfunction in the embryo.
+Biological factors that may affect the development of ADHD have cerebral-organic nature, which simply is a nervous system dysfunction in the embryo.
 Major risk factors of cerebral-organic disorders include:

 - fetal hypoxia during pregnancy and childbirth;